neo4j-examples/supply-chain-demo/README.md

 ## Introduction

-This document describes the technical characteristics of the Neo4J retail use case project - the Supply Chain Use Case Demo.
+This document describes the technical characteristics of the Neo4J retail use case project - the **Supply Chain Demo**.

 ## Neo4j Database Model